mavost/urban-terraform-aws-instance/README.md

 # A simple base of docker infrastructure

-Revision: November 2023
+**Revision**: November 2023

-**keywords**: software-architecture, IaC, Terraform, AWS
+**Keywords**: *software-architecture, IaC, Terraform, AWS*

-*contacts*: Markus von Steht
+**Contacts**: Markus von Steht

 ## Description

-Getting started with Terraform on AWS with SSO
+Getting started with Terraform on AWS with SSO.
+Example follows the standard tutorial in Hashicorp's [website](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build) but diverts in some points to be applicable to my own AWS setup:

+- Using AWS SSO instead of standard credentials.
+- Being restricted to a particular AWS region by corporate policy.
+As we are not able to use the hard-coded AMI ID for `us-east-1` we are performing a lookup for the correct ID for that region [instead](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build#troubleshooting).

 ### Getting started with the native AWS provider